-- Bills set for hearing will be heard in the numerical order set forth in the Assembly File notice and subject to the following: - (a) Bills authored by committee Members will be taken up after all other authors present have taken up their measure. - (b) The Consent Calendar may be taken up as determined by the Chair. - (c) When the Chair finds another order of business would be more expedient, measures may be taken up out of order or set as a special order of business. - (d) Only a Member of the Legislature or a member of the author's staff may present a bill for the author.
-An "authorization" letter from the author must be submitted to the committee to notify the Chair of the change.
+Bills set for hearing will be heard in the numerical order set forth in the Assembly File notice and subject to the following:

+- 1) Bills authored by committee Members will be taken up after all other authors present have taken up their measure. - 2) The Consent Calendar may be taken up as determined by the Chair. - 3) When the Chair finds another order of business would be more expedient, measures may be taken up out of order or set as a special order of business. - 4) Only a Member of the Legislature or, at the discretion of the Chair, a member of the author's staff may present a bill for the author.
+An "authorization" letter from the author must be submitted for approval to the Committee to notify the Chair of the change.